Kakabeka Falls: 5 Reasons to Stop on Your Next Cross Country Trip

 2. The falls are not commercialized

 Kakabeka Falls is located within the Provincial Park and thus is set in a wilderness setting.
 The closest thing to commercialization would be the few souvenirs to purchase at the Ontario Parks Store in the Visitor Centre.
 Boardwalks and viewing platforms offer excellent views on both sides of the Kaministiquia River.
-The Natural Heritage Education Program is based at the Visitor Centre where you can find information on the park, enjoy interpretive programs during summer months and speak to a Naturalist.
+The Natural Heritage Education Program is based at the Visitor Centre, where you can find information on the park, enjoy interpretive programs during the summer months and speak to a Naturalist.

 3. Trails and viewing decks are accessible

 The Boardwalk Trail begins at the parking lot and wraps around the falls.
-It is wheelchair accessible with viewing platforms along the trail.
+The trail is wheelchair accessible with viewing platforms along the trail.
 The view from the pedestrian bridge is amazing.
 When you view the falls later in the season, like I did in mid-August, the water is fairly calm on top, reminding me of an infinity pool.
 I've seen photos in the spring where the view from the pedestrian bridge shows rapidly gushing water before plunging over the falls.

 4. Great views of the falls from many angles

 The boardwalks and viewing decks make it possible to see the falls from various places.
 My favourite place to view the falls was the first viewing decks just after you cross the bridge.
 You can see the water just as it's going over the edge.
 It's a bit more rugged on this side, with more variation in the rock.
-At one point farther along you could see the waterfalls and the gorge wrap around at the same time.
+At one point farther along, you could see the waterfalls and the gorge wrap around at the same time.

 5. It's a bargain!

-There is a modest fee for parking which enables travellers to visit the waterfalls - the second-highest waterfalls open year-round in Ontario.
+There is a modest parking fee, which enables travellers to visit the waterfalls - the second-highest waterfalls open year-round in Ontario.
 Not sure what other attractions can be so beautiful to see and yet so inexpensive.
 You can easily tour the waterfall by paying only for an hour of parking.

 Recommended Articles